-Describe the desktop assessment methodology used to inform the field surveys within, adjacent to and/or downstream of the project area.
+16.30 Describe the desktop assessment methodology used to inform the field surveys within, adjacent to and/or downstream of the project area.
 The MNES section must identify and describe known historical records of listed threatened species and ecological communities in the broader region.
-All known records must be supported by an appropriate source (i.e. Australian and state government databases, published research, publicly available survey reports, etc.), the year of the record and a brief description of the habitat in which the record was identified.
+All known records must be supported by an appropriate source (i.e. Commonwealth and state databases, published research, publicly available survey reports, etc.), the year of the record and a brief description of the habitat in which the record was identified.